mhkhizil/Sunderland_Lravel_Project/README.md

 ---

-**_Installation when extracting zipped file(extracting using 7Zip is preferable because you can face "error 0x80010135 " because my folder name and file names are long if you encounter that error use 7zip ) _**
+**Option 2:_Installation when extracting zipped file(extracting using 7Zip is preferable because you can face "error 0x80010135 " because my folder name and file names are long if you encounter that error use 7zip ) _**

 1.Please make sure to extract the zip file on root folder eg.(C:,D: etc) because npm or yarn can get conflicted in nested folders